dannycahyo/memo-callback-mastery/slides/material.md

 # The Excitement of Exploration

-🎭 Eager for new horizons, I embark on a quest to optimize. `useMemo` and `useCallback` become my companions, and excitement brews as I witness the magic of memoization.
+🎭 Eager for new horizons, I try to learn and experiment. `useMemo` and `useCallback` become my companions, and excitement comes as I witness the magic of memoization.

 🎤 "Look at the efectivity!
 See how components are skipping re-rendering!"
 I exclaim.